 First, I would recommend that you draw for at least a couple of months before you attempt painting.
 I have four drawing exercises on this site - Contour, Mass, Gesture, and Mechanics of Drawing - that are good for beginners.
 If you plan to paint occasionally as a hobby, I would suggest using canvas panels or pre-stretched and pre-primed canvases to start with, rather than stretching your own canvases.
 These are sold in art supply stores, some office supply stores, or on the Web at www.utrechtart.com.
 You can buy 10-ml. tubes of the main colors (either oils or acrylics): cobalt or ultramarine blue, ivory black, cadmium or venetian red, cadmium yellow or yellow ochre, permanent green light, burnt umber (brown); and a medium (37-ml.) tube of titanium white.
 (If you can't find 10-ml tubes, you'll have to get 37-ml. for colors, and 122-ml for white.)
 For oil paints, you will also need refined linseed oil (a small bottle), and distilled turpentine (a small bottle).
 You can get a #4 round acrylic or oil painting brush for detail; a #6 bright or flat for large areas; and a #4 or #6 filbert (wide, rounded brush), if you wish.
 (Use the size of brush you feel comfortable with.)
-You need a container for your medium (oil and turpentine for oils, water for acrylic) - I use baby food jars; and a brush cleaner (I just use regular hand soap - just not oily soap); and a palette - they come in wood, metal and paper - I use a pad of disposal paper palettes - no clean-up!
+You need a container for your medium (oil and turpentine for oils, water for acrylic) - I use baby food jars; and a brush cleaner (I use a commercial brushing cleaning product); and a palette - they come in wood, metal and paper - I use a pad of disposal paper palettes - no clean-up!
 If you can afford it, an easel is good.
 Standing easels can be very expensive, but you can get a table easel for a reasonable price, that can be folded when not in use.
 See Painting Materials for detailed information on these materials, and Stretch Canvas for a description of canvas types.

 If you plan to make painting a serious hobby or profession, then I would recommend that you eventually stretch your own canvases with canvas fabric and wooden stretchers (See Stretch Canvas).
 You will need a jar of gesso primer to prime your canvases, and a gesso brush for this, as well as an artist's small hammer, a heavy-duty stapler and staples - see Painting Materials.
 You can get more colors than the basic ones (blue, red, yellow, green, black, white, burnt umber) - like orange, violet, flesh color, earth colors like burnt siena, yellow ochre, and raw umber (gray-brown).
 I would also get a few more brushes - round, filbert, and flat or bright - in small and larger sizes.
 You will also need refined linseed oil, distilled turpentine, and a palette of wood, metal or paper (I recommend a pad of disposable paper palettes - no clean-up!)